StudentEng2016/CENG315.Project2/README.md

-This proposal presents a plan for providing an IoT solution for FarmBot This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects such as the initiative described by [3].
+This proposal presents a plan for providing an IoT solution for FarmBot This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects.
 I request approval of this project.

 **Student Name: Adanegbe Amadasun**

 **SRS Document**